demircancelebi/tafl/README.md

 getKingCoords(state: any): Coords;
 didAttackersSurroundDefenders(state: any): boolean;
 fortSearchFromKing(state: any, kingCoords: Coords): boolean;
+canBeCaptured(state: any, coords: Coords, side: TaflSide): boolean;
+checkCaptures(state: any): Array<Coords>;
+checkShieldWalls(state: any): Array<Coords>;
+getBoardHash(state: any): string;
 getPossibleActions(state: any, side?: TaflSide): Array<MoveAction>;
-// Given a state, returns all possible actions that can be chosen isActionPossible(state: any, act: MoveAction): boolean | never;
+// Given a state, returns all possible actions that can be chosen isActionPossible(state: any, act: MoveAction): boolean;
-// Returns true if action is possible in given state, throws an error otherwise isGameOver(state: any): typeof state;
+// Returns true if action is possible in given state, false otherwise isGameOver(state: any): typeof state;
 // Given a state, returns new state with game over information.
-If game is over, returned state object will have `{result: { finished: true }}` with additional information like `result.winner` and `result.desc`. canBeCaptured(state: any, coords: Coords, side: TaflSide): boolean;
+If game is over, returned state object will have `{result: { finished: true }}` with additional information like `result.winner` and `result.desc`. act(state: any, moveAction: MoveAction): typeof state;
-checkCaptures(state: any): Array<Coords>;
-checkShieldWalls(state: any): Array<Coords>;
-act(state: any, moveAction: MoveAction): typeof state;
 // Given a state and an action, applies that action and returns the new state.
 ```